-This Mozzarella Tomato Pizza is a fresh spin on pizza night!
-Made with fresh tomatoes, sharp arugula, olive oil, garlic and fresh mozzarella, this Easy Tomato Pizza is fresh, cheesy, and just delicious!
+This Mozzarella Tomato Pizza puts a fresh spin on pizza night!
+Made with fresh tomatoes, sharp arugula, olive oil, garlic, and fresh mozzarella, this Easy Tomato Pizza is fresh, cheesy, and just delicious!

 Fresh Tomato Pizza